kedro-org/kedro/docs/source/visualisation/share_kedro_viz.md

 kedro>=0.18.2
 ```

-Install the dependencies from the project root directory, by typing the following in your terminal:
+Install the dependencies from the project root directory by typing the following in your terminal:

 ```bash
 pip install -r src/requirements.txt